Skip to Content

 Fort Worth Bankruptcy Attorney

-The prices of many consumer products outpace wage gains, student loans hang over the heads of about 70% of graduates, and the cost of unexpected medical treatments can make meeting monthly debt obligations impossible for many.
-Using credit cards to pay bills is a short-term fix that makes debt worse in the long run.
+The prices of many consumer products outpace wage gains and student loans burden about 70% of graduates.
+Unexpected medical treatments can make it hard for many in the Fort Worth community to pay monthly debt obligations.
+Using credit cards to cover bills only postpones the problem and can increase the amount you owe in the long run.

-If you struggle to pay your debt obligations, if creditors are threatening legal action, then you need guidance from our Fort Worth bankruptcy attorneys at the Law Offices of Mark M. Childress.
+If you struggle to pay your debt obligations, if creditors are threatening legal action, then you need guidance from our Fort Worth bankruptcy lawyers at the Law Offices of Mark M. Childress.

 Bankruptcy law is codified in Title 11 of the United States Code.
 This section is called the U.S. Bankruptcy Code.
-The amount and type of debt and what assets need to be protected are factors in determining which bankruptcy chapter is appropriate in the situation.
+The amount and type of debt, along with the property you need to protect, help determine which bankruptcy chapter is right for your situation.

-Individuals and businesses have options in dealing with debt through six types of bankruptcy.
+Individuals and businesses have options for dealing with debt through six types of bankruptcy.

 Across the U.S., more individuals file under Chapter 7 than any other chapter.
 According to the American Bankruptcy Institute, about 60% of consumer (personal) bankruptcies file under what is often called liquidation bankruptcy (closer to 55% in Texas).

-Nonexempt assets can be sold by the bankruptcy trustee.
-The proceeds from the sale are used to pay your creditors.
-Individuals and businesses can file under Chapter 7 if their income is below a certain level.
+Nonexempt assets may be sold by the bankruptcy trustee, and the proceeds are used to pay creditors.
+Individuals and businesses can file under Chapter 7 if their income is below a certain limit.

 Basic elements in a Fort Worth Chapter 7 bankruptcy include the following: